 DENTSU SOKEN INC. Media Innovation Research Department

-Research Companies: ①Graffiti / ②Video Research Ltd.
+Research Firms: ①Graffiti / ②Video Research Ltd.

 Survey Period: April–November 2016